 The QMB is the only category that acts like a Medicare Supplemental or Medigap plan.
 It will cover the costs of the deductibles or co-pays of Medicare Part A and Medicare Part B up to the Medicaid approved rate.
 You are protected by federal law from being “balanced billed”, or billed for services after Medicare Part A and B pays its portion of the bill, if a provider agrees to treat you, whether or not the provider is a Medicaid provider.

 Q. How do I apply for MSP?

-for the program.
-It is only two pages long.
+A. You need to complete a short application form for the program that is only three pages long.
+You do not need to send any supporting documentation unless the DSS worker reviewing the application requests information from you.
 You then need to return the application form #W-1QMB “Medicare Savings Programs” to:

 DSS ConneCT Scanning Center

 PO Box 1320

 Q. What is considered to be income for the MSP Program?